vncntt/vncntt.github.io/_posts/2024-07-28-Podcast-Notes.markdown

 date:   2024-07-28
 ---

+Dylan and Jon on Dwarkesh (9/10)
+- "China has been hacking ASML for five years". wtf huh i gotta read about this
+- china can poach tsmc employees pretty easily
+- liang mong song lost a promotion in tsmc and took a shit ton of ppl to samsung (apparently he's not THAT op)
+- so much of semiconductor knowledge is passed down "apprentice-master" style

+- china should centralize their compute
+- china could build a 10 gigawatt data center in 6 months centered around gorges dam
+- there's some aluminum mill in china which is alrd 5+ gigawatts
+- packaging
+- china was 45% of asml's revenue??
+- us sanctions on china chip manufacturing is REALLY complicated
+- they can just choke out something like lithography
+- Jon doesn't think the us can stop chinese semiconductor from growing
+- china could get centralized 1e29 flops training run faster than the us
+- china is still using all their chips for like huawei phones
+- huawei is so fucking cracked. no tsmc, can't ship to europe, but still outcompete nokia, sony ericsson

+- us nationalization vs oai/xai/ant/google/meta fighting separatly

+- 2nm is going not going to be viable unless demnad/ai gets much higher
+- what does all of this mean man? gotta read up on computers

+> When you moved from 90 nanometer to 80 or 70 something, you got 2x.
+Dennard scaling was still intact.
+But now when you move from 5 nanometer to 3 nanometer, you don't double density.
+SRAM doesn't scale at all.
+Logic does scale, but it's like 30%.
+All in all, you only save about 20% in power per transistor.
+But because of data locality and movement of data, you actually get a much larger improvement in power efficiency by moving to the next node than just the individual transistors' power efficiency benefit.
+For example, if you're multiplying a matrix that's 8,000 by 8,000 by 8,000, you can't fit that all on one chip.
+But if you could fit more and more, you have to move off chip less, go to memory less, etc. The data locality helps a lot too.

+- if china invades taiwan, we will not be thinking about ai. cars, phones, screens, everything using electronics will be fucked

+How does one learn about semiconductors?
+- there aren't "18 year old dropout turned engineer at openai"s in the semiconductor industry
+- everything is so fucking specialized it's harder to break in
+- AI is new. all the frontier methods are on the Internet.
+There is ZERO frontier tech about semiconductors.
+Everything is locked in labs.
+Zero documentation online.
+- You cannot be full stack.
+There are literally a thousand layers in the production stack.
+- "semiconductor manufacting is the most complicated thing humans do"
+- there are humungous innovations still available in architecture. literal 100x gains available

+- china destroys us at image recognition

+- GPUs/research engineer is your research velocity
+- SSI with $1 billion would only be able to run a ~30k GPU cluster. xAI got a 100k cluster running
+- other big companies like Google, OpenAI can't do what Elon did because of environmental policies
+- dylan expects Google, MSFT to drop their environmental commitments as scaling progresses :skull:
+- money split (very rough): 80% gpus, 10% datacenter, 10% power

+- there's a gigawatt potential dam in ethiopia??
+- gigawatt datacenter in malaysia for bytedance (tiktok)
+- 100k GB200 cluster going up in the middle east
+- datacenter capacity: US -> China -> malaysia -> middle east -> ...
+- OpenAI cluster in Arizona, xAI in Memphis
+- by next year, 300-600k GPU clusters where the GPUs are 2-3x faster
+- OpenAI will need 50-100 billion dollars to do this
+- 1e30 run will cost multi-hundred-billion dollars
+- Microsoft is taking incredible credit risk

+- AGI = God lmao.
+Pascal's wager. "the cost underinvesting in AI is more than overinvesting
+- where is the additional money going to come from?
+Dylan keeps saying revenue doesn't matter but Jon isn't a believer.
+GPT-4 cost $500 million to train.
+- Dylan sounds like an apostle

+- Even Jon has imposter syndrome
+- Dylan goes to fucking 40 conferences a year.
+Confs on everything in the technical stack

+- Memory is a major opportunity
+- Find what you enjoy, work your ass off, profit
+- We aren't at the Pareto optimal

 # Karpathy on No Priors (9/6)

 - waymo was basically a perfect drive 10 years ago (regulation, edge cases, ... took 10 years)